-FOOD & BEVERAGE
+FOOD AND BEVERAGE

 Historic mining town (population 1010) just off Hwy I-90.
 Famous as the "Silver Capital of the World."
 Every building in town is on the U.S. National Historic Register (district #83000289).

 Known for its silver mining history and mountain recreation, Wallace offers two ski areas, access to numerous snowmobile trails and many alpine lakes.
 Web site offers a wealth of information about this historic town in Silver Valley.

 Personal narrative and photos by Mark Sedenquist and Megan Edwards of their stay in Sandpoint and then Wallace.
 They describe the people they met, and interesting things to see, such as Jerry McKinnon's spaceship house.

 Offering adventure travel in Washington, Idaho and Montana.
 Online bookings.

-Brewing Company.
+Wallace Brewing Company.
 610 Bank Street, Wallace, ID 83873.
 Phone: 208-660-3430.

 Best selection of books on the Northwest.